-The grants are primarily funded by the Freeman Foundation of Stowe, VT.
-The grants are also funded by the respective schools of the grantees.
+The grants are primarily funded by the Freeman Foundation of Honolulu, HI.
+The grants are also funded by the Office of Global Engagement and the respective schools of the grantees.

 The founder of the Freeman Foundation, Mansfield Freeman, was a professor of Chinese philosophy and resided in China for portions of his life.
 The company that was the precursor to AIG was cofounded by him in Shanghai.
 The mission statement of the Freeman Foundation is “to strengthen the bonds of friendship between this country and those of the Far East”.

 The internship must last a minimum of eight weeks for at least twenty hours per week.
 Internships of a longer duration are encouraged.
 Students may not intern for longer hours over a shorter period of weeks (for example, four weeks at forty hours per week).

 Freeman grantees must be full-time, degree-seeking undergraduate students at the University of Mississippi in good academic standing in fall 2017, spring 2018, and fall 2018.
 This means that students who will graduate in spring 2018 are not eligible to receive grants, nor are students who will be enrolled at the University as graduate students.

 Yes.
 International students may receive a grant, so long as they do not use it to intern in their country of origin.